malda-protocol/malda-lending/docs/src/src/interfaces/IPauser.sol/interface.IPauser.md

 ### emergencyPauseAll

-Pauses all operations for all registered markets
+pauses all operations for all registered markets

 ```solidity